myDBR installer will guide you to install the required component. Following setup is required for successful installation of myDBR:

 PHP 5.x: FreeTDS

 For MySQL, PHP must have the mysqli-extension enabled.
-For information on installation of mysqli, see http://www.php.net/mysqli.
+For information on the installation of the mysqli, see http://www.php.net/mysqli.
 Most PHP installations have this enabled by default.

 For PHP 7.x Microsoft provides PHP Linux Drivers for SQL Server at GitHub.
 See installation instructions on GitHub.